 In this age of digital distribution and self-publishing, just about anyone can publish a novel - but not everyone can publish one that sells.
 Learn how Helpfull's community can transform your cover art.

 While anyone can publish a book, not just anyone can publish a book that will be read.
 A proverbial sea of literary work flows out into the internet on a daily basis; when the tide ebbs, it leaves only a handful of surviving works.
 The pieces that manage to float to the top of the best-sellers list are not always the most well-written or unique works - they’re the works that sell.
-They’ve managed to captivate readers’ attention when others did not, and while they may vary in their tone or prose or genre, they likely share one unifying characteristic: they all have an effective cover.
+They’ve managed to captivate readers’ attention when others did not, and while they may vary in their tone or prose or genre, they likely share one unifying characteristic: they all have an effective book cover design.

 No matter what the idioms say, people absolutely judge books by their cover - and that’s a good thing!
 The most eloquent, powerful novels in the world are worth little more than paper-weights if there is no audience to read them.
 We as consumers have to make quick, calculated judgements based on visual appearance - or else we would go insane!
 With literal hundreds of millions of literary works available at our fingertips, it’s vital that we’re able to make discerning choices, lest we get lost in the minutia.

 Our app’s tested surveying methodology, coupled with a community of bright and eager pollsters, makes Helpfull the ultimate tool for any graphic design project.